List of Christian denominations: Reformed

 Calvinism, also known as the Reformed tradition or Reformed Protestantism is a movement which broke from the Catholic Church in the 16th century.
+Reformed Christianity is represented in the Continental Reformed, Presbyterian, and Congregationalist traditions, along with Reformed Anglican and Reformed Baptist denominations (the latter two are listed under the Anglican and Baptist sections of this article, respectively).
 Calvinism follows the theological traditions set down by John Calvin, John Knox and other Reformation-era theologians.
-Calvinists differ from Lutherans on the real presence of Christ in the Eucharist, theories of worship, and the use of God's law for believers, among other things.
+Calvinists differ from Lutherans on the nature of the real presence of Christ in the Eucharist, theories of worship, and the use of God's law for believers, among other things.
 There are from 60 to 80 million Christians identifying as Reformed or Calvinist according to statistics gathered in 2018.
+Including only full members, the World Communion of Reformed Churches numbered more than 100,000,000 members as of 2025.
+It is the largest or second largest Protestant community in the world.